Posts Tagged ‘search engine optimization’

 “We want your business and want to offer you the chance to let us serve you with one free month of hosting.
 This is a limited time offer and a hosting contract is required to continue to use our hosting after the first 30 days.
 All sites are subject to content approval and our Terms of Service.
 All that you need to do to take advantage of this offer is contact us via our website and mention code ‘HOST-RENO’ and we will take care of your needs from there.”

 At TurkReno, we don’t just make impressive websites, we create solutions that work.
-Contact us today via our website, http://www.turkreno.com, via telephone at (251) 279-0278, or via e-mail at sales@turkreno.com.
+Contact us today via our website, https://turkreno.com, via telephone at (251) 279-0278, or via our contact form at https://turkreno.com/contact-turkreno.html.
 TurkReno, Incorporated, is based in Daphne, Alabama and services the surrounding Baldwin County cities: Fairhope, Spanish Fort, Foley, Elberta, Orange Beach, Silverhill, Robertsdale, Gulf Shores, Point Clear, Bay Minette, and parts of Rural Baldwin County.
 Our website hosting and website design service is available internationally.

 ###